Arapahoe Chapter members

 Embracing our diverse backgrounds and interests, Arapahoe members share a common bond which is lineal descent from patriots of the American Revolution.
-We are also committed to foster patriotic pride in our nation.
+We are also committed to fostering patriotic pride in our nation.
 We are thankful for our heritage and delight in establishing connections to our ancestors and each other.

 We share an interest in researching our family histories

 We were all brought together because of our interest in genealogy, but being an experienced genealogist is not required to become a member of DAR.
 Arapahoe has a number of volunteers to help you throughout the process of researching your patriot ancestor.
-Members enjoy learning about the role each of our patriots played in our nation’s history.
+Members enjoy learning about the role each of our Patriots played in our nation’s history.

 The Arapahoe Chapter’s American Indian Committee donated money to three NSDAR Schools and two local organizations to help with education.